JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/identity_and-access-management/configure-sso-integration.md

 ## Troubleshooting

-While different SSO providers have varying UIs and nomenclature, ultimately the SAML response and attribute statement should look similar.
+Different SSO providers have varying UIs and nomenclature, therefore, ultimately the SAML response and attribute statement should look similar.

 **Common Problems:**